UMLRoverHawks/rock_publisher/README.md

     imgData[] rockData :array containing all the imgData's that have all the rock locations

+recalibrateMsg.msg

+    imgData data : An imgData bounding box describing where the rock is located sensor_msgs/CompressedImage : img image where the rock is located

 How to Run rock_publisher:
   1. Untar the file into a ROS workspace.
 It will create a package called rock_publisher.